zjleblanc/ansible-network-mgmt/playbooks/interactive_report_live.md

-# network interactive report
+# network interactive report (live)

-This playbook processes real cisco network device data and generates an interactive report with searching, filtering, and sorting capabilities.
+This [playbook](./interactive_report_live.yml) processes real cisco network device data and generates an interactive report with searching, filtering, and sorting capabilities.
 The last column also gives users a dialog to inspect the raw facts object.

 ## usage